-- subsidiary of the connected corporation that owns the LLC.
-For example, the - 2 Commission concluded that an SSF's name could include only the name of a joint - 3 venture LLC that was treated as a partnership under Commission regulations, where the - 4 LLC was performing the functions of the SSF's connected organization.
-See Advisory - 5 Opinions 2003-28 (Horizon Lines) and 1997-13 (USA PAC).
-The Commission has also - 6 concluded that an SSF could be named after an LLC that is wholly owned by the - 7 corporate entity serving as the SSF's connected organization, where naming the SSF after - 8 the LLC "would provide the public with a more accurate understanding of the PAC's - 9 funding and purpose."
-See Advisory Opinion 2004-42 (Pharmavite). - Here, Sterling Corp. will serve as the connected organization for the proposed - 11 SSF, and funding for the administration of and solicitation for the SSF will come from - 12 MBUSA LLC.
-Unlike the facts underlying the advisory opinions cited above, MBUSA - 13 LLC is not "in virtually the same position as a corporate subsidiary" of Sterling Corp., so - 14 naming the SSF after MBUSA LLC would not be permissible.
-Rather, the name of the - proposed SSF must include the name of the connected organization Sterling Corp. - - and may, but need not, include the names of Sterling Corp.'s parent DNAC and a - 17 subsidiary of its parent, including MBUSA.
-Accordingly, the Commission concludes that - only one of the names proposed11 by requestors would be permissible: Sterling Truck - 19 Corporation/Daimler North America Corporation U.S. Employees Political Action - 20 Committee.
+- 1 4.
+May Sterling Corp. and MBUSA LLC abbreviate the name of the SSF to Daimler - 2 PAC? - Yes, the name of the SSF may be abbreviated to Daimler PAC. - 4 The Act and Commission regulations require the name of an SSF to include the - 5 full name of its connected organization.
+2 U.S.C.
+432(e)(5); 11 CFR 102.14(c).
+An SSF - 6 established by a subsidiary may, but need not, include in its name the name of the - 7 subsidiary's parent or another subsidiary of its parent.
+11 CFR 102.14(c). - 8 In limited circumstances, the Commission has allowed the name of an SSF to - 9 include only the name of an LLC that is in virtually the same position as a corporate - subsidiary of the connected corporation that owns the LLC.
+For example, the - 11 Commission concluded that an SSF's name could include only the name of a joint - venture LLC that was treated as a partnership under Commission regulations, where the - 13 LLC was performing the functions of the SSF's connected organization.
+See Advisory - 14 Opinions 2003-28 (Horizon Lines) and 1997-13 (USA PAC).
+The Commission has also - 15 concluded that an SSF could be named after an LLC that is wholly owned by the - 16 corporate entity serving as the SSF's connected organization, where naming the SSF after - 17 the LLC "would provide the public with a more accurate understanding of the PAC's - 18 funding and purpose."
+See Advisory Opinion 2004-42 (Pharmavite). - 19 Here, Sterling Corp. will serve as the connected organization for the proposed - 20 SSF, and funding for the administration of and solicitation for the SSF will come from - 21 MBUSA LLC.
+Unlike the facts underlying the advisory opinions cited above, MBUSA - 22 LLC is not "in virtually the same position as a corporate subsidiary" of Sterling Corp., so - 23 naming the SSF after MBUSA LLC would not be permissible.
+Rather, the name of the

+- 1 proposed SSF must include the name of the connected organization Sterling Corp. - - 2 and may, but need not, include the names of Sterling Corp.'s parent DNAC and a - 3 subsidiary of its parent, including MBUSA.
+Accordingly, the Commission concludes that - 4 only one of the names proposed by requestors would be permissible: Sterling Truck - 5 Corporation/Daimler North America Corporation U.S. Employees Political Action - 6 Committee.